mratsim/trace-of-radiance/README.md

 While Nim offers many advanced features, it does not force you to swim or drown on first approach.\
-Actually many have reported that Nim felt like a compiled scripting language.
+Actually many people have reported that Nim felt like a compiled scripting language.

 ## Caveats

-Not all is ponies and rainbows, Nim main issue is that it is a very young language with a small ecosystem of support libraries.
+Not all is ponies and rainbows, Nim's main issue is that it is a very young language with a small ecosystem of support libraries.
-That said, you can reuse the C and C++ ecosystem (and Javascript as well since Nim can also compile to it)
+That said, you can reuse the C and C++ ecosystem (and Javascript as well since Nim can also compile to it).